erbriones/jvm-ansible/README.md

 jvm.ansible
 =========

 An opinionated installation and configuration of the jdk.
-The package follows the latest stable release of the jdk.
+The role follows the latest stable release of java.

 Role Variables
 --------------